ropensci/fellingdater/README.md

 ### Content

-The [:file\_folder: R](/R) directory contains an R-scripts for each function.
+The [:file\_folder: R](/R) directory contains the R-script for each function.

-## Overview of R-functions
+## Overview of sapwood R-functions

 ### sapwood\_PDF

-The function `sapwood_PDF()` computes the probability density function (PDF) for the estimated felling dated, derived from the number of observed sapwood rings, on a e.g. a core sample of cross section, and a chosen sapwood model that gives the probability for any number of sapwood rings (as observed on samples with a complete pith to bark sequence).
+The function `sapwood_PDF()` computes the probability density function (PDF) for the estimated felling dated, derived from the number of observed sapwood rings, on a core sample or cross section from a timber, and a chosen sapwood model that gives the probability for any number of sapwood rings (as observed on samples with a complete pith to bark sequence).

-The examples below all rely on published sapwood models for European oak ( *Quercus robur* L. and *Quercus petraea* (Matt.)
+The examples below all rely on published sapwood models for European oak (*Quercus robur* L. and *Quercus petraea* (Matt.)
 Liebl.).

 The `sapwood_PDF()`-function takes 5 arguments: